-Directing your downspouts directly into a drain pipe is a fairly common and simple solution to controlling rain water runoff.
+Directing your downspouts directly into a drain pipe is a fairly common and simple solution to controlling rainwater runoff.
 This is as simple as digging a trench and laying a solid drain pipe inside this trench and directing it at least 10’ away from the foundation.
-The outlet can be a simple emitter, drain grate or if adequate slope is available, daylighting works.
-This type of system is very common and with proper pitch and sizing it can be very efficient.
+The outlet can be a simple emitter, drain grate or, if an adequate slope is available, daylighting.
+This type of system is very common and, with proper pitch and size, it can be very efficient.
 The downsides to a direct connection system are clogging or freezing.

 Another very effective method of controlling downspout discharge is the use of a catch basin.
 The catch basin is placed directly below the downspout outlet and serves as a collection point which transfers the water to a solid drain pipe and then to an emitter or grate.
 The distinct advantage of the catch basin is the grate, which covers the top of the unit.
 This grating serves as a filter to prevent debris from clogging your underground pipe.
 Simply wiping off the grate periodically will keep the system working efficiently.

 The other benefit of a catch basin is its ability to collect pooling surface water.
-If your soil is not adequately sloped away from the foundation, the catch basin can collect some of this surface water and drain it away just as it does with the rain water from the roof.
+If your soil is not adequately sloped away from the foundation, the catch basin can collect some of this surface water and drain it away just as it does with the rainwater from the roof.

-Whichever method you choose, direct connection to a solid drain pipe or the catch basin design, the key is to collect storm water runoff and direct it away from the foundation.
+Whichever method you choose, direct connection to a solid drain pipe or the catch basin design, the key is to collect stormwater runoff and direct it away from the foundation.
 Remember, the goal is to protect your home from flooding and foundation damage.